MBA for Product Management

 - Preparation for Leadership.
 MBA programs focus on helping professionals develop their leadership skills so they feel prepared to take leadership roles in organizations.

 - Switching Roles.
-An MBA degree can also enable a professional to switch roles from product management into marketing or another industry more easily.
+An MBA degree can also enable a professional to switch roles from product management to marketing or another industry more easily.

 - Teaching Collaboration.
 Part of what makes an MBA so attractive is that students have to work in teams and play nicely with each other.
 Additionally, this team building helps students interact with other students from different backgrounds, thereby strengthening abilities to work with cross-functional teams.